-7. The Commission, which has been recognized by the Mandatory Power as the successor authority following the termination of the Mandate, has insisted on the necessity of ensuring continuity in the functioning of the administrative machinery as called for in the Assembly's Plan.
-The Commission does not accept the view that the termination of all staff contracts is an unavoidable consequence of the termination of the Mandatory Power to inform the employees of the United Kingdom of its considered opinion on the subject.
-It has, moreover, as a practical measure, requested the Mandatory Power to inform the employees of the Palestine administration that its policy "will be to aware the maintenance of existing conditions of employment for all employees of the Palestine Administration who continue in service after the termination of the Mandate.
-Employees who desire to continue in service will be able to inform the Commission of their intention through the Palestine Administration.
-Moreover, in order to avoid, or at least to minimize, the depletion of Palestine's Treasury by the payment of compensation and other benefits to employees whose employment is to be terminated on 15 May 1948, the Commission is negotiating with the Mandatory Power on the subject of payment of abolition benefits.

-8. The Commission is discussing with the Mandatory Power a number of other matters, including the continuity of postal services, the return of Jewish detainees from Kenya, the preparation of draft estimates for the budget of the fiscal year 1948-49, legislative changes proposed by the Mandatory Power, the public information service and the disposition of various assets of the Palestine Government.
+- The Commission has insisted on the necessity of ensuring continuity in the functioning of the administrative machinery as called for in the Assembly's Plan.
+As far as the Palestinian personnel is concerned, the Commission does not accept the view that the termination of staff contracts is an unavoidable consequence of the termination of the Mandatory regime.
+It has advised the representative of the United Kingdom of its considered opinion on the subject.
+It has, moreover, as a practical measure, requested the Mandatory Power to inform the employees of the Palestine administration that its policy "will be to ensure the maintenance of existing conditions of employment for all employees of the Palestine Administration who continue in service after the termination of the Mandate."
+Employees who desire to continue in service have been requested to inform the Commission of their intention through the Palestine Administration.
+Moreover, in order to avoid, or at least to minimize, the depletion of Palestine's Treasury by the payment of compensation and other benefits to employees whose employment is to be terminated on 15 May 1948, the Commission is negotiating with the Mandatory Power on the subject. - 7.
+The Commission is discussing with the Mandatory Power a number of other matters, including the continuity of postal services, the return of Jewish detainees from Kenya, the preparation of draft estimates for the budget of the fiscal year 1948-49, legislative changes proposed by the Mandatory Power, the maintenance of public information services, and the disposition of various assets of the Palestine Government.

-E. Impossibility of implementing within the prescribed time limit the provision of the Plan\of the General Assembly concerning the Provisional Councils of Government
+Impossibility of Implementing Within the Prescribed Time-Limit the Provision of the Plan of the General Assembly Concerning the Provisional Councils of Government

-The Plan of the General Assembly (Part I, B, 4) provides that "if by April 1948 a Provisional Council of Government cannot be selected by the Commission for either of the States, or, if selected, cannot carry out its functions, the Commission shall communicate that fact to the Security Council for such action with respect to that State as the Security Council may deem proper, and to the Secretary-General for communication to the Members of the United Nations."
-On the basis of compelling evidence, the Commission has the duty to inform the Security Council now:

-a) that the attitude of the Arab Higher Committee and Arab resistance in Palestine precludes the possibility of selecting a Provisional Council of Government for the proposed Arab State by 1 April;

-b) that, while the Commission can take and has in fact taken some preliminary steps toward the selection of the Provisional Council of Government for the proposed Jewish State, that Provisional Council will not be able to carry out its functions, in the sense of the Plan, prior to the termination of the Mandate.

-c) The position of the Mandatory Power, as indicated in the reply to a question of the Commission set forth below, precludes any possibility of fulfilling by 1 April, Part I, B, 4 of the Plan, as regards either the Arab or the Jewish State.
+- 1. The Plan of the General Assembly (Part I,B,4) provides that by 1 April 1948 a Provisional Council of Government cannot be selected the Commission for either of the States, or, if selected, cannot carry its functions, the Commission shall communicate that fact to the Security neil for such action with respect to that State as the Security Council deem proper, and to the Secretary-General for communication to the Memsof the United Nations". - 2.
+On the basis of compelling evidence, the Commission has the y to inform the Security Council nov: - a) that the attitude of the Arab Higher Committee and Arab resistance in Palestine preclude the possibility of selecting a Provisional Council of Government for the proposed Arab State by 1 April; - b) that, while the Commission can take and has in fact taken some preliminary steps toward the selection of the Provisional Council of Government for the proposed Jewish State, that Provisional Council will not be able to "carry out its functions", in the sense of the Plan, prior to the termination of the Mandate. - c) The position of the Mandatory Power, as indicated in the reply to a question of the Commission set forth below, precludes any possibility of fulfilling, by 1 April, Part I, B, 4 of the Plan, as regards either the Arab or the Jewish State.